Resources for Children Affected by Violence

-Witnessing the Boston Marathon attacks, seeing news images of the scene, or even hearing about the deaths could cause some children to be worried and confused.
+Witnessing violent events, seeing news images of the scene, or even hearing about the deaths could cause some children to be worried and confused.
 Parents, teachers, and counselors need to be prepared to talk to them about it.

 We offer the following guidelines for helping children deal with news violence, created by Diane Levin, Ph.D., Professor of Education, Wheelock College, Boston, MA (firstname.lastname@example.org).
 At the end of Dr. Levin's guidelines, we offer additional online resources for educators, parents, and counselors.